pszufe/HIF-standard/README.md

 # The Hypergraph Interchange Format (HIF) standard

 The Hypergraph Interchange Format (HIF) is a standard for higher-order network data to facilitate seamless data exchange between higher-order network libraries.
+For discussion see the *Network Science* paper [HIF: The hypergraph interchange format for higher-order networks](https://doi.org/10.1017/nws.2025.10018)

 ## Repository structure